Skip to main content

 Boden: I manage all Gray team members on site and ensure that we provide a quality finished product for the customer that’s safe, on time, and under budget.

 Ashley: There’s a lot of coordination and preliminary work, planning access into the facility for moving contractors around fluidly.
-I’m in constant communication with project managers and design managers.
-If we’re not talking at least three times a day, there’s something wrong!
+A good site manager must be in communication with project managers and design managers, constantly making sure that the jobsite is run safely, and a quality product is being produced.

 What does your role look like day to day?

-Ashley: I start my day as the sun comes up.
-That quiet time gives me the chance to walk the job and plan what’s coming up in the next few days, weeks, and months before I meet with all my foremen at 6:30 a.m. to evaluate our plan of work and resolve potential subcontractor issues.
+Ashley: I would always start my day as the sun came up.
+That quiet time gave me the chance to walk the job and plan what’s coming up in the next few days, weeks, and months before I met with all my foremen at 6:30 a.m. to evaluate our plan of work and resolve potential subcontractor issues.

 What do you like most about being a site manager?